tonifj/Tigris-and-Euphrates/README.md

     - deck To check your deck

 5) Enjoy!
 (Btw, type help for more specific help)

+*** Tips ***

+- Only merchants can pick up treasures
+- Only farms can be placed in the river
+- Every board space can fit only one token
+- Leaders must be placed near a temple
+- Catastrophe tiles cannot be placed over a leader

 Here's an example of commands: (the "----" must be introduced as ----, github does weird stuff if I put only the bars)